Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Introduction

 \section{Introduction}

 Far-off-resonant optical dipole traps formed by laser light are a foundational technology for modern quantum science~\cite{ashkin97,grimm00}, and are used in quantum simulators~\cite{gross17}, quantum computers~\cite{saffman10,weiss17,browaeys20,morgado21}, optical clocks~\cite{ludlow15}, and matter-wave interferometers~\cite{cronin09}.
 When such traps make use of interference between multiple laser beams, they form optical lattices consisting of arrays of nearly identical microtraps that can hold ultracold atoms.
-The lattice constant and geometry can be chosen by using different wavelengths and arrangements of the interfering laser beams, while the energy barrier that controls particle tunneling between the traps can be tuned by changing the laser intensity.
+The lattice constant and geometry can be chosen by using different wavelengths and arrangements of the interfering laser beams, while the energy barrier between the traps can be tuned by changing the laser intensity.

-Lowering the barriers between the traps lets the atoms tunnel between lattice sites and interact, which is the basis of quantum simulations~\cite{georgescu14} of foundational systems that require quantum particle statistics.
-These systems can be found in fields as diverse as condensed matter physics~\cite{gross17,esslinger10}, quantum optics, quantum chemistry~\cite{devega08,arguello19,tudela18,krinner18}, and high energy physics~\cite{zohar15,aidelsburger21}.
-In contrast, raising the barriers prevents any quantum tunneling or thermally activated hopping of atoms between the traps, creating an array of independent and identical quantum systems.
-This parallelism allows simultaneous interrogation and averaging of the signal derived from many identical systems, which is the basis of optical lattice clocks which can perform measurements with a fractional instability below 10$^{-18}$ by averaging the signal from thousands of atoms for one hour~\cite{oelker19}.
+Lowering the barriers between the traps lets the atoms tunnel between lattice sites and interact, which is the basis of analog quantum simulations~\cite{georgescu14} of foundational quantum many-body models.
+These models are important in condensed matter physics~\cite{esslinger10,gross17}, quantum optics~\cite{devega08,tudela18,krinner18}, quantum chemistry~\cite{arguello19}, and high energy physics~\cite{zohar15,aidelsburger21}.

+Raising the barriers between the traps prevents any quantum tunneling or thermally activated hopping of atoms between the traps, creating an array of independent and identical quantum systems.
+This parallelism allows simultaneous interrogation and averaging of the signal derived from many identical systems, which is the basis of optical lattice clocks which enable metrology with 18 digits of precision by averaging the signal from thousands of atoms for one hour~\cite{oelker19,bothwell22}.

-The system sizes that can be simulated on quantum simulators and the imprecision of optical lattice clocks are both limited by the number of identical lattice sites that can be used.
-Since optical lattices are created by laser beams, the lattice sites are no longer identical on length scales that are comparable to the finite transverse extent of the beams because lattice potential depth varies.
+The system sizes that can be simulated on quantum simulators and the precision of optical lattice clocks are both limited by the number of identical lattice sites that can be used.
+Since optical lattices are created by laser beams, the lattice sites are no longer identical on length scales that are comparable to the finite transverse extent of the beams because the lattice potential depth varies.
 This inhomogeneity limits scaling atomic quantum technologies to higher numbers of atoms or qubits.